-“Federal promotion of tribal self-government under formal policies known as self-determination is turning out to be, after a century or more of failed efforts to improve the lives of US indigenous people, the only strategy that has worked, In doing so, the strategy is improving the well-being of its poorest and arguably historically most oppressed and disempowered people,” wrote one expert.
+“Federal promotion of tribal self-government under formal policies known as self-determination is turning out to be, after a century or more of failed efforts to improve the lives of US indigenous people, the only strategy that has worked.
+In doing so, the strategy is improving the well-being of its poorest and arguably historically most oppressed and disempowered people,” wrote one expert.

-Tribes who have not taken of taking programs and policies over from the federal government are uniformly marked with little to no signs of development progress.
+Tribes that have not taken of taking programs and policies over from the federal government are uniformly marked with little to no signs of development progress.
 While other parts of Indian Country have jumped at the chance to remodel, remake, and improve federal programs to their liking, the people of the Great Plains have yet to fully deploy this strategy.

 The proof is in the results.

 In a study conducted by the National Indian Health Board of 83 tribal health facilities, 86% saw a decrease in waiting times.
 The length of wait-times is one of the main criteria for measuring patient satisfaction in healthcare.
-Other improvements have been shown in the tribally owned saw-mills, tribally held construction companies, as well as in firms like Ho-Chunk Inc. Tribal governments and the organizations they partner with are simply better at delivering services than the federal government.
+Other improvements have been shown in the tribally owned saw mills, tribally held construction companies, as well as in firms like Ho-Chunk Inc. Tribal governments and the organizations they partner with are simply better at delivering services than the federal government.

 Why does 638 work?